 In relationships, this stereotype is used to disqualify women’s perceptions, reactions and emotions.
 As if the mere fact of not being perfectly in control at any time automatically snatched us from the category of rational beings.

-Women are navigating the world where they have to work harder to be recognised, where they are expected to do more unpaid work, where they are asked to be perfect at all levels and where they are more likely to be victims of violence for which they will be blamed for.
+Women are navigating the world where they have to work harder to be recognized, where they are expected to do more unpaid work, where they are asked to be perfect at all levels and where they are more likely to be victims of violence for which they will be blamed for.
 The weight of sexism is heavy to bear.

 What you might call crazy is actually a woman being passionate, being vocal.
 You can call her crazy, but you are wrong.
 She’s actually an inspiration.
 Women aren’t often heard unless we are loud and verbose and don’t stop talking until we know everyone is listening because oftentimes that’s the only way we’ll be heard at all.